Buying Guide · Sub-Pillar

 The coastal modifier across all zones

-Salt-air exposure is a modifier that overlays the climate zone rather than a separate zone.
-Properties within roughly 5km of the coast face additional marine-grade material discipline regardless of which climate zone they sit within.
-The full coastal framework is in our marine-grade outdoor furniture guide and salt air and corrosion guide; both apply to coastal properties Australia-wide despite the Queensland framing.
+Salt-air exposure works differently — it's a modifier that applies on top of the climate zone, not a separate zone of its own.
+Properties within roughly 5km of the coast need extra marine-grade material discipline, no matter which climate zone they're in.
+The full coastal framework is in our marine-grade outdoor furniture guide and salt air and corrosion guide.
+Both apply to coastal properties Australia-wide, despite the Queensland framing.

 The Australian climate reality: Generic "Australian climate" advice serves nobody well.
-The right material for Brisbane subtropical isn't necessarily the right material for Melbourne temperate; the right priority for Perth Mediterranean isn't the right priority for Cairns tropical.
+The right material for Brisbane subtropical isn't necessarily right for Melbourne temperate.
+The right priority for Perth Mediterranean isn't the right priority for Cairns tropical either.
 Identify your zone first, then apply the framework.

 Measure and plan — the foundational decisions